Not-Cameron-Inc/SafePi-embedded/README.md

 ```
 sudo nano /etc/systemd/system/safepi.service
 ```
-We will assume that the user is "ubuntu" as that was the default one, but if yours is different, then you'll have to change the paths in the below code to match.
+We will assume that the user is "safepi" as that was the default one, but if yours is different, then you'll have to change the paths in the below code to match.
 Paste this code in:
 ```
 [Unit]
 Description=Startup for SafePi BLE broadcast server.

 [Service]
-WorkingDirectory=/home/ubuntu/SafePi-embedded
+WorkingDirectory=/home/safepi/SafePi-embedded
-Environment="PATH=/home/ubuntu/SafePi-embedded/venv/bin"
+Environment="PATH=/home/safepi/SafePi-embedded/venv/bin"
 ExecStartPre=/bin/sleep 10
-ExecStart=/home/ubuntu/SafePi-embedded/venv/bin/python3 safepi.py
+ExecStart=/home/safepi/SafePi-embedded/venv/bin/python3 safepi.py

 [Install]
 WantedBy=multi-user.target